 In dual degree programs, the degrees are awarded simultaneously with the Doctor of Medicine degree.
 To enter a dual degree program, the student must be accepted by both of the individual programs.
 Dual degree programs are offered in the following fields.

-Major(s) Degree(s) Biomedical engineering Master of Science in Engineering Business administration Master of Business Administration Design Master of Arts Educational psychology Master of Education Health care transformation Master of Science in Health Care Transformation Humanities, health, and medicine Master of Arts Public affairs Master of Public Affairs
+Major(s) Degree(s) Biomedical engineering Master of Science in Engineering Business administration Master of Business Administration Design Master of Arts Educational psychology Master of Education Humanities, health, and medicine Master of Arts